The United Nations in Vanuatu

 Vanuatu is a culturally and linguistically diverse nation of 83 volcanic and coral islands in the South Pacific, located 1,750km east of northern Australia and 1,200km west of Fiji.
 Around 80% of Vanuatu’s population of 299,882 people (World Bank, 2019) live in rural areas where subsistence livelihoods and traditional community welfare obligations provide an informal social safety net.
 Vanuatu has one of the highest population growth rates in the region, with growing demand for public services.

 Overall, basic needs poverty is decreasing, however there are indications that hardship is growing for vulnerable groups, particularly in Luganville, the country’s second largest city.
-Vanuatu is currently defined as a Least Developed Country, and is scheduled for graduation to Developing Country status in 2020.
+Vanuatu is currently defined as a Least Developed Country, and graduated to Developing Country status in 2020.
 Vanuatu has been successful in achieving consistent economic growth, with a reliance on tourism, construction, and development assistance infrastructure projects.
 Over half of Ni-Vanuatu are under 25 years old and there are high rates of unemployment.

 Vanuatu is considered the world’s most at-risk nation to natural disasters.
 In 2015, Tropical Cyclone (TC) Pam, one of the worst natural disasters ever to hit Vanuatu, caused widespread damage to 22 islands and 166,000 people (two thirds of the population) required urgent humanitarian assistance; followed by TC Harold in 2020.
 Severe weather events are expected to increase in frequency and intensity as a result of climate change and threaten the social and economic progress of Vanuatu.